GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ![](assets/pipeline-definition.png)

-In the illustriation above, one of the pipeline involves T1 and T2 as its source tables and T5 as its destination table.
+In the illustration above, one of the pipeline involves T1 and T2 as its source tables and T5 as its destination table.

 Given enough historical data from the audit logs, you can group queries which have the same source table(s) and destination table pair, and see when these were executed.
 Same source table(s) - destination table pair will almost always come from the same query, even if they are a different query, the semantics should be similar, so this assumption is still valid.
 After grouping the source table(s) - destination table pair, you might be able to see a pattern in their execution history.
 You might see that this pair is executed hourly, or daily, or even monthly, and when it was last executed.